 As previously discussed, the simulation environment is also the software used to control the actual competition vehicle.
-This means that all sensing and actuator systems aboard the vehicle have been interfaced with the simulation software.
-This allows for these sensors, and the data returned by them, to be used to accurately model, predict, and validate real world performance.
+This means that all sensors and actuators aboard the vehicle have been interfaced with the simulation software.
+This allows for these sensors, and the data returned by them, can be used to accurately model, predict, and validate real world performance.
 This has been an invaluable asset in debugging the implementation of the software-hardware interfaces.

 An example of this is in the motor controller interface.
-By allowing the vehicle to actively actuate its real systems in a simulated mission run, their performance and potential faults can be identified before planning, or in preparation for, a lake trip.
+By allowing the vehicle to actively actuate it's real systems in a simulated mission run, their performance and potential faults can be identified before planning, or in preparation for, a lake trip.
 During early testing, an unacceptable amount of lag was present in the initial implementation of the motor controller interface.
-This was partially due to motor control through mimicry of components in a separate Torqeedo motor controller.
-By identifying this lag using hardware-in-the-loop testing, the effort required to proceed with a direct control interface with the motors themselves could be justified without wasting any precious lake testing time.
-This hardware in the loop testing also allowed for verification of the new control system it progressed.
+By identifying this lag using hardwarein-the-loop testing, the problem could be solved in the lab and a sufficient controller interface was implemented without wasting any precious lake testing time.
 Many hours have been spent using similar simulations of other components to debug and improve their implementations before even getting to the lake.